stevedonovan/gentle-intro/src/3-filesystem.md

 But it's easy to see problems if it were compatible; consider `collect` trying to make a vector of these string slices.
 There's no way this could work, since they're all borrowed from the same mutable string!
-(If you had read _all_ the file into a string, then the string's `lines` iterator works fine because the string slices are all borrowed from the original string.)
+(If you had read _all_ the file into a string, then the string's `lines` iterator can return string slices because they are all borrowed from _distinct_ parts of the original string.)

 The resulting loop is much cleaner, and the file buffering is invisible to the user.